vjoel/tupelo/README.md

 A tuplespace is a service for coordination, configuration, and control of concurrent and distributed systems.
 The model it provides to processes is a shared space that they can use to communicate in a deterministic and sequential manner.
 (Deterministic in that all clients see the same, consistent view of the data.)
 The space contains tuples.
 The operations on the space are few, but powerful.
 It's not a database, but it might be a front-end for one or more databases.

 See https://en.wikipedia.org/wiki/Tuple_space for general information and history.
 This project is strongly influenced by Masatoshi Seki's Rinda implementation, part of the Ruby standard library.
+See http://pragprog.com/book/sidruby/the-druby-book for a good introduction to rinda and druby.

 What is a tuple?
 ----------------